-If you're good at organising people and equipment and enjoy leading a group a job in army logistics/support could be the right career for you
+If you have excellent organisational skills and enjoy leading people, a career in army logistics and support could be right for you

 As a logistics/support officer in the armed forces, you'll be responsible for the management and efficiency of the logistics, support and administrative functions.